Organic products: controls of high-risk products

 Background

 The Organic Regulation (EU) 2018/848 is the basic Act that lays down the EU rules on organic production and labelling of organic products.
 It revises and strengthens the controls system, trade regime, and production rules that had been in place since 2007.
 It brought in a fundamental change to the regulatory approach, moving from the principle of equivalence to the principle of conformity.
 The earlier Regulation (EC) 834/2007 recognised that organic goods could be produced in ways that were different, but equivalent in terms of their outcome and alignment with organic principles.
-Under the new Regulation, this changes to a system of compliance: producers in non-EU countries will have to conform with exactly the same set of rules as those in the EU, with no possibility to recognise “equivalence”.
+Under the new Regulation, this changes to a system of compliance: producers in non-EU countries will have to conform with the same set of rules as those in the EU, with no possibility to recognise “equivalence”.
 For further information see New EU Organic Regulation explained.

 Resources